cantaloupe-project/cantaloupe/README.md

 Cantaloupe can use different image processors, each of which can be assigned to particular source formats via the config file (see the Configuration section above).
-Currently, available processors include:
+Currently, the available processors are:

 * ImageIoProcessor
 * GraphicsMagickProcessor
 * ImageMagickProcessor

-In terms of format support, processors distinguish between the concepts of source formats and output formats, and furthermore, available output formats may differ depending on the source format.
+In terms of format support, a distinction is made between the concepts of source formats and output formats, and furthermore, available output formats may differ depending on the source format.

-Supported source formats depend on the processor, and maybe also the platform, installed libraries/delegates, etc. In the case of ImageMagickProcessor, it is compiled from the output of the `identify -list format` command, which tells the processor what to return in its `getSupportedSourceFormats()` and `getAvailableOutputFormats(SourceFormat)` methods.
+Supported source formats depend on the processor, and maybe installed libraries/delegates, etc, as well.
+In the case of ImageMagickProcessor, the list is compiled from the output of the `identify -list format` command, which tells it what to return in its `getSupportedSourceFormats()` and `getAvailableOutputFormats(SourceFormat)` methods.

 The list of supported source formats (source formats for which there are any